cue-lang/cuelang.org/hugo/content/en/docs/howto/walk-schemas-using-go-api/index.md

 This guide demonstrates how to walk a CUE schema using the Go API, programmatically inspecting its structure and types.

-The Go code shown here is a limited code generator which produces Go structs from simple CUE definitions.
+The Go code shown here is a limited code generator and, as presented, it generates Go structs from simple CUE definitions.
 It could be adapted to other schema-walking tasks - not just code generation.

 ## Initialize Go and CUE modules